uwubackup/Tunezip/README.md

 - It is basically recycled and better code from my old bot xD

-- Invite: Tunezip is a private bot for now, if u want to invite him into your server, join the support server and contact fightlol#0791 :D
+- Invite: Coming soon :D

 # Issues